Municipal Website Manager graphic

 Hempstead County

 Hempstead County was formed on December 15, 1818, from parts of Arkansas County and was named for Edward Hempstead, Missouri Territory's representative to Congress.
+Hempstead County was one of the first counties organized under the laws of the Territory of Missouri.
 The landscape is rolling hills.
 The economy is made up of food processing, poultry and egg production, along with beef cattle, soybeans and fruit.
-Each summer the Hope Watermelon Festival is held.
+Each summer the Hope Watermelon Festival is held and draws not only local citizens but also hundreds of tourists.
 The county had two Wildlife Management Areas, Bois D'Arc and Hope, along with Millwood Lake, which features camping, picnicking, and swimming as well as hunting and fishing.
 The towns of Washington that includes the Old Washington State Park hold lots of history for the county.
+It was a stopover for Sam Houston and Davy Crockett on their way to Texas and the Alamo.
 A Washington Blacksmith made Jim Bowie's famous knife and such is still being crafted at the same site.
+The largest magnolia tree in Arkansas, planted in 1839, grows in Washington.
 Hope, the county seat is also the hometown of President William Jefferson Clinton where his boyhood home has been restored and is open to the public.
-As of the 2000 census, Hempstead County had a population of 23,587 residents.
+Hundreds of visitors pass through this town each year.

 Cities in Hempstead County